Consistent level of effervescence

 - Product Name Fizzi One Touch Sparkling Water Maker

 - Product Dimensions 5.5 x 17 x 5.5 in.

 - Warranty 2-year limited warranty

-- What's Included SodaStream Fizzi One Touch Sparkling Water Maker; 1 BPA-free, 34-ounce reusable carbonating bottle with fizz-preserving cap; 1 refillable CO2 cylinder
+- What's Included SodaStream Fizzi One Touch Sparkling Water Maker; 34-ounce reusable carbonating bottle with fizz-preserving cap; 1 refillable CO2 cylinder